12.11.2024

 To mark the birthday of the composer, we have digitized the flagship work of A. Borodin – the symphonic sketch "In the Steppes of Central Asia", digitised from musical media stored in the museum Collection Sound Library.

 In 1879, Russian Empire was preparing to celebrate the 25th anniversary of Alexander II enthronement.
 Various ceremonial events were planned to mark this significant date, including a grandiose performance describing the most significant moments of the Emperor reign.
 Nikolai Rimsky-Korsakov, Alexander Borodin, Modest Mussorgsky and other Russian composers were invited to create musical score for this performance.
 They all accepted this offer.
-Mussorgsky wrote the march "Siege of Kars”, Rimsky-Korsakov created the chorus “Glory” and Borodin turned to the events that occurred in the1860-1870s in the Central Asia.
-As a result - Russian Empire annexed the territories of the Bukhara Emirate, the Kokand and Khiva khanates.
+Mussorgsky wrote the march "Siege of Kars”, Rimsky-Korsakov created the chorus “Glory” ("The Tsar's Bride") and Borodin turned to the events that occurred in the1860-1870s in the Central Asia.
+As a result – Russian Empire annexed the territories of the Bukhara Emirate, the Kokand and Khiva khanates.

 In the symphonic sketch "In the Steppes of Central Asia" by A. Borodin the events look somewhat idealized.
 The score of the musical picture comes with the author's program.
 This program, in accordance with the proposed order – to reflect the most important events of Alexander II reign was associated with the annexation of Central Asia to Russia.
 Interest in these events was very high in the Russian society.
 In the first edition, the synopsis was published in the following form: “In the monotonous Central Asia sandy steppe an alien tune of a peaceful Russian song is sounding for the first time.
 The approaching stomp of horses and camels is heard; the mournful sounds of the eastern melody are heard.
 A caravan, guarded by the Russian army, passes through the boundless desert.
 Trustingly and fearlessly, the caravan makes its long journey under the protection of Russian military force.
 The caravan goes further and further.
 The peaceful tunes of the Russians and the natives merge into one common harmony, the echoes of which are heard for a long time in the steppe and finally fade away".
 An important feature of this symphonic picture is the inextricable connection of melodies, harmony and even form with orchestral timbres.